tweber-ill/ill_mirror-takin2-mnsi/README.md

 ## Setup
-- Download the external dependencies: `cd ext && ./setup_externals.sh && cd ..`.
+- Set up the external dependencies: `cd ext && ./setup_externals.sh && cd ..`.
-- The ext/ directory should now contain the source code of the external libraries.
+- The ext/ directory should now contain the source code of the external libraries (Takin and tlibs).
 - Build the module: `make -j4`.
 - Copy the built plugin modules to *Takin's* plugin directory: `mkdir -pv ~/.takin/plugins/ && cp -v lib/*.so ~/.takin/plugins/`
 - The helper tools can be found in the bin/ directory.